nelvintan/nelvintan.github.io/financial.md

 **Remark.** Some brokerage firms offer decent yields if you park your money in their accounts (around 3% per annum).
 An example of this would be the POEMS [cash plus](https://www.poems.com.sg/cash-plus/) account.
 I would put extra funds (outside of my emergency funds) in such accounts since my funds would be liquid, and I get a nice yield bonus on top of it.
 Setting up a brokerage account is also crucial for investing (introduced later) so no harm setting it up earlier.

-Furthermore, it is important to understand how the CPF works since a portion of your income goes there.
+Furthermore, it is important to understand how the Central Provident Fund (CPF) works since a portion of your income goes there.
 An overview of CPF is provided [here](https://www.cpf.gov.sg/member/cpf-overview) and a guide to CPF is provided [here](https://www.reddit.com/r/singaporefi/comments/jqglfs/a_guide_to_cpf/)

 ### Insurance